svenvc/blog/2025-09-05-http-benchmarking.md

 Now, let’s change the **network** being used.
 Up until now, the numbers shown were from my home office machine, over a wireless network, residential cable internet maxing out at 300 Mbps down, 30 Mbps up in Belgium to the server which happens to be located in the Netherlands.

-Here is a measurement from a cheap shared virtual private server in Germany.
+Here is a measurement from a cheap shared virtual private server (4 cores, 6Gb memory) in Germany.

 ```console
 $ ab -k -n 1024 -c 16 https://stfx.eu/small.html